envoyproxy/nighthawk/docs/root/adaptive_load_controller.md

 The individual Nighthawk executions use the [open-loop](terminology.md#open-loop) mode.
-The controller collects metrics after each iteration and evaluates them according to configured thresholds in order to determine of the configuration used in the iteration is optimal.
+The controller collects metrics after each iteration and evaluates them according to configured thresholds in order to determine if the configuration used in the iteration is optimal.
 Once the controller finds the optimal test configuration, it enters the testing stage.